 Firearms and weapons attacks are rare.
-Having a plan will help you, your colleagues and our students stay safe.
+Having a plan will help you stay safe.

 Remember:

 Run if you can Hide if you cannot run Tell the Police when safe

 The Social Programme

 The Social Programme at St Giles is a very important part of your time here.
 If you take part in the programme you have the chance to make friends, have fun and practise your English.